Welcome to Sra. Montalvo-Lopez’ Spanish class

 I am delighted to have you in my Spanish class here at Cascade High School.
 I am looking forward to working with you this year.
 You are enrolled in a class that comes with high expectations and continuous assessment which requires a good deal of effort.
 Every day we will spend time perfecting the four skills which are necessary for learning a foreign language: listening, speaking, reading, and writing.
 Since learning a foreign language is a relatively new skill for you, you should expect to work hard in this class; you should be prepared to study on your own as well as complete the daily work.
 We will follow a pace as specified in our curriculum guide.
 Such pacing requires that every student keeps up with the daily classwork and interactive notebooks, participates in class every day, and learns the vocabulary and grammar each night to prepare for the next day’s class.
 Since the material we study is cumulative, do not let yourself get behind!

 At CHS, I am a member of the Equity Team and the Security Team.
 I also sponsor our Latino Club and the Multilingual Ambassador Service.
-I am very honored to belong to the Equity & Access Superintendent Advisory Council for four years.
+I am very honored to belong to the Equity & Access Superintendent Advisory Council for five years.
 Most recently, I was invited to be part of the Dual Language Task Force Team.

 A Little bit about me: